← Back to Blog

 The Bottom Line: If your site uses client-side rendering without SSR, you are invisible to every AI platform.
 This is the single most impactful technical fix for sites that have it.
 Verify with curl before doing anything else.

-1 Enable server-side rendering (if using SPA) Blocker (invisible without it) High
+1 Enable server-side rendering (if using SPA) High

-6 Add Product schema to product/comparison pages OR = 3.09 Medium
+7 Add Product schema to product/comparison pages Medium

-8 Reduce external link ratio (target 10:1 internal to external) OR = 0.47 for heavy external Low
+9 Reduce external-link ratio (target 10:1 internal to external) Low

-10 Keep dateModified current on all schema blocks Freshness signal (Perplexity cites 3.3x fresher sources) Low
+11 Keep dateModified current on all schema blocks Low

 For a free assessment of how your pages score against these predictors, try the AI Visibility Quick Check.
 For a full technical audit and implementation plan, see the AI SEO Services page.

 How many internal links should a page have?
-Navigation links (headers, footers, sidebars) at p = 0.017 are the significant signal, not in-content links (p = 0.497).
+Navigation links (headers, footers, sidebars) are the signal, not in-content links.
 Cited pages had a median of 123 internal links versus 96 for non-cited.
 Aim for 100+ navigation links per page.
-The optimal profile is high internal + low external (59.7% citation rate).
+The optimal profile is high internal + low external (59.7% citation rate vs. 42.5% for high-external profiles).

 Do canonical tags matter for AI visibility?
 Yes.
 Self-referencing canonical tags have OR = 1.92.
 In the dataset, 84.2% of cited pages had them versus 73.5% of non-cited pages.
 Implementation takes minutes and nearly doubles citation odds.

 Does page speed affect AI citations?
 No statistically significant effect was found.
 AI crawlers are patient.
-Focus on the features that actually predict citation (internal links, canonical tags, schema, content-to-HTML ratio) rather than load time.
+Focus on the features that actually predict citation (schema, navigation, canonicals, content-to-HTML ratio) rather than load time.

 Do I need server-side rendering for AI platforms?
 Yes.
 No AI crawler executes JavaScript.
 Client-side rendered pages appear empty to every AI platform.
 Verify with curl.
 If the response body does not contain your actual content, implement SSR or SSG before doing anything else.

 Should I remove all external links?
 No. The optimal profile is high internal + low external (59.7% citation rate), not zero external.
 A handful of authoritative citations adds credibility.
-The problem arises when external links match or outnumber internal links, pushing into the aggregator signal zone (42.5%).
+The problem is when external links match or outnumber internal links, which pushes pages into the aggregator signal zone (42.5% citation rate).
 Aim for 10:1 internal-to-external ratio.

 • Lee, A. (2026c).
 "I Rank on Page 1: What Gets Me Cited by AI?"
 Preprint.
 Paper | Dataset